This post may contain affiliate links. See my affiliate disclosure policy.

 Step 4: When you’re ready to cook the marinated pieces, heat avocado oil in a large skillet over medium heat.
 Arrange the tempeh cubes in a single layer, reserving the excess marinade.
 Cook 10-15 minutes or until the cubes are caramelized and golden.
 Add the remaining marinade to the skillet and let the cubes soak up the liquid.

-two white bowls filled with brown rice and pieces of cooked tempeh next to containers of toppings including green onion, sesame seeds and pickled vegetables.
+Bowls with brown rice and cooked tempeh next to small bowls of green onion, sesame seeds and pickled vegetables.

 I’m a pretty active runner who needs a high protein diet to help my body through endurance training and I can get plenty of protein from meals like this Tempeh Bowl, my bbq vegetarian pizza (23g of protein), chickpea tacos (24g of protein), pumpkin chia pudding (10g of protein), banana smoothie (18g of protein) or my chocolate protein shake (16g of protein).